preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/client-security/index.rst

 .. image:: kiosk-remove.png

-Alternative: Browser-level Kiosk Mode (Not Recommended)
+Alternative: Browser-level Kiosk mode (not recommended)
 -----------------------------------------------------------
 Browsers, such as Google Chrome, offer a browser level kiosk, in which the browser will be entered into full screen mode and give a similar look to that of Operating System kiosk mode.

 The main perk with this feature is that it is much easier to setup and get started with than operating system level kiosk mode.
 The reason this is not recommended is because the user can exit this mode in multiple ways and gain full access to the device.
 Therefore it makes it a non secure method to use in public spaces where non-personal can access the device.

-Physical Security
+Physical security
 **********************
 Physical security is something to be considered when the companies requires the device to be physically protected.